caleb531/automata/joss/paper.md

 performance against benchmarks from tasks arising in research.
 In addition, Python allows for greater optimization by the integration of lower-level technologies (e.g., Cython), while still retaining the same high-level API, allowing for integration of more performant features as-needed by the user base.
-In addition, the package has native display integration with Jupyter notebooks, enabling easy visualization.
+The package also has native display integration with Jupyter notebooks, enabling easy visualization.

 Of note are some sophisticated and useful algorithms implemented in the package for finite-state automata: